Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 Although they performed great for box jumps, they fell flat while rope climbing.
 There just was not enough outsole grip to make me feel secure while climbing.

-Of course, the Savaleos performed well when I was doing my kettlebell AMRAPs.
+The Savaleos performed a lot better when I was doing my kettlebell AMRAPs.
 These shoes are perfect when you need to plant your feet and stay stable.

-Which Should I Buy Nike Savaleos or Romaleos?
+Which Should You Buy, Nike Savaleos or Romaleos?

 Comparing one weightlifting shoe to another, especially from the same company, is not always easy.
 While both shoes have some similarities, I believe they are different enough to make a choice, depending on your fitness focus.